vladen/aerobus/doc/readme.md

 **Params**
 - [data] <code>Any</code> - The data to publish.
 - [callback] <code>function</code> - The callback to invoke after publication has been delivered.
-Callback is invoked with array of values returned by all notified subscribersof all channels this publication was delivered to.
-When provided, forces message bus to use request/response pattern instead of publish/subscribe.
+This callback receives single argument:array of results returned from all notified subscribers of all channels this publication was delivered to.
+When provided, forces message bus to use request/response pattern instead of publish/subscribe one.

 <a name="Channel+reset"></a>
 ### `channel.reset()` ⇒ <code>[Channel](#Channel)</code>
 Resets this channel.
-Removes all #retentions and #subscriptions, sets #bubbles, sets #enabled and resets #retentions.limit to 0.
+Removes all #retentions and #subscriptions, sets #bubbles, sets #enabled and resets #retentions.limit.

 **Kind**: instance method of <code>[Channel](#Channel)</code>
 **Returns**: <code>[Channel](#Channel)</code> - This channel.